facebookincubator/velox/velox/docs/functions/regexp.rst

         SELECT regexp_like('1a 2b 14m', '\d+b'); -- true

-.. function:: like(string, pattern) -> varchar
+.. function:: like(string, pattern) -> boolean
-              like(string, pattern, escape) -> varchar
+              like(string, pattern, escape) -> boolean

-   Evaluates a regular expression from ``pattern`` and returns if the ``string`` matches it.
+    Evaluates if the ``string`` matches the ``pattern``.
 Patterns can contain regular characters as well as wildcards.
 Wildcard characters can be escaped using the single character specified for the ``escape`` parameter.
     Matching is case sensitive.

     Note: The wildcard '%' represents 0, 1 or multiple characters and the wildcard '_' represents exactly one character.

    This function is used for the ``LIKE`` operator.